woped/WoPeD/WoPeD-Installer/build-tools/Readme.txt

 website http://www.woped.org.

 Note: WoPeD is written in Java.
-It is necessary that you have installed Java 8 or newer on your machine.
+It is necessary that you have installed Java 8 on your machine.
+Please note that WoPeD does not yet support the latest Java versions 9 and 10.

 WoPeD is known to run on Microsoft Windows platforms, on MacOS X and on many Linux distributions.
 Any reports of successfully having installed